-• Over the course of 10 days in mid-July, the Maine International Film Festival screens about 100 films representing 20 countries.
-This widely admired regional film festival draws the best of American independent and international cinema and highlights New England's most innovative filmmakers.
-Audience members often meet and talk with directors, producers, writers and musicians.
-In addition, there is the presentation of the festival's "Midlife Achievement Award."
+You'll find nearly 100 films representing 20 countries at the Maine International Film Festival, which runs for 10 days in mid-July.
+The festival includes American independent and international films and highlights New England's most innovative filmmakers.
+You will get the chance to talk with directors, producers, writers and musicians.
+You can also see the presentation of the festival's "Midlife Achievement Award."
 Past winners include Sissy Spacek, Terrence Malick, Peter Fonda, Jonathan Demme, Arthur Penn and Ed Harris.

-• The Maine Jewish Film Festival has entertained and educated audiences about the Jewish experience since 1998.
-It is held annually in March in Portland, the smallest city in the country to hold an independent, professional Jewish film festival.
-The festival screens films from around the world and brings in guest speakers.
+You can learn about the Jewish experience at the Maine Jewish Film Festival, which is held in March in Portland—the smallest city in the country to hold an independent, professional Jewish film festival.
+You can see entertaining and educational films from around the world and listen to guest speakers.

 You can learn about the history, theory and preservation of moving images at Northeast Historic Film's Summer Film Symposia, held in July at the historic Alamo Theatre in Bucksport.
 You can join archivists, scholars and artists in viewing and discussing lesser-known, amateur and found films.